 6. N’Golo Kante – France

 The French star N’Golo Kante is one of the humblest and quietest football players in the world.
-The French midfielder made an impact and showed everyone with his class and consistency during their surprise campaign in the Premier League, where Leicester City won the league title.
+The French midfielder made an impact and showed everyone his class and consistency during their surprise campaign in the Premier League, where Leicester City won the league title.
 Although he isn’t known for his scoring abilities, he has still done great operating in the midfield.

 | Notable Clubs | Matches | Goals | Assists | Trophies Won |